misselvexu/mixmicro-apollo/docs/en/development/portal-how-to-enable-email-service.md

 Since each company's mail service often has different implementations, Apollo defines some SPIs for decoupling.
 The key to Apollo's access to mail services is to implement these SPIs.

-## 1. Implementation method 1: Use the smtp mail service provided by Apollo
+## 1. Implementation-1: Use the smtp mail service provided by Apollo

 ### 1.1 Access steps